For admissions please visit the Admissions area.

 - Culinary Arts

-Direct admission options to the program are available for students enrolled in the FUA Certificate Career Program or Associate’s Degree in Food, Wine, and Wellness Studies for Culinary Arts and Wine Studies and Enology.
+Direct admission options to the program are available for students enrolled in the FUA-AUF Certificate Career Program or Associate’s Degree in Food, Wine, and Wellness Studies for Culinary Arts and Wine Studies and Enology.